LATEST COVID-19 DEVELOPMENTS:

-* There were 19 new virus cases recorded in Australia on Tuesday: 16 in NSW, two in Queensland and one in WA.
-All but five in NSW were recorded in hotel quarantine.
+* There were nine new virus cases recorded in Australia on Tuesday: four in Victoria, three in Queensland and two in NSW.
+All were diagnosed in hotel quarantine.

 * The national death toll is 909: Victoria 820, NSW 56, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
 (Two Queensland residents who died in NSW have been included in the official tolls of both states).